Uplift (science fiction)

-In science fiction, uplift is a developmental process to transform a certain species of animals into more intelligent beings by other, already-intelligent beings.
-This is usually accomplished by cultural, technological, or evolutional interventions like genetic engineering.
+In science fiction, uplift is the intervention in the evolution of species of low-intelligence or even nonsapient species in order to increase their intelligence.
+This is usually accomplished by cultural, technological, or evolutionary interventions such as genetic engineering.
 The earliest appearance of the concept is in H. G. Wells's 1896 novel The Island of Doctor Moreau.
 The term was popularized by David Brin in his Uplift series in the 1980s.

-History of the concept
+History

-The concept can be traced to H. G. Wells's novel The Island of Doctor Moreau (1896), in which the titular scientist transforms animals into horrifying parodies of humans through surgery and psychological torment.
-The resulting animal-people obsessively recite the Law, a series of prohibitions against reversion to animal behaviors, with the haunting refrain of "Are we not men?"
-Wells's novel reflects Victorian concerns about vivisection and of the power of unrestrained scientific experimentation to do terrible harm.
+The concept of uplift can be traced to H. G. Wells's 1896 novel The Island of Doctor Moreau, in which the titular scientist transforms animals into horrifying parodies of humans through surgery and psychological torment.
+The resulting animal-people obsessively recite the Law, a series of prohibitions against a reversion to animal behaviors, with the haunting refrain of "Are we not men?".
+Wells's novel reflects Victorian concerns about vivisection and the power of unrestrained scientific experimentation to do terrible harm.

 Other early literary examples can be found in the following works: